prebid/prebid.github.io/dev-docs/bidders/yobee.md

 ### Description

 Yobee header bidding adapter connects with Yobee demand sources to fetch bids for network ID.
-Please reach out to your account manager or <operations@keyformat.com> for more information.
+Please reach out to your account manager or <adops@yobee.it> for more information.

 ### Bid params